-Several small studies have indicated some improvement in subjective and objective quality of sleep after 5-HTP administration.
+Several small studies have indicated some improvement in subjective and objective sleep quality after 5-HTP administration.
 For example, a study using a 200 mg dose demonstrated an increase in REM sleep.

 Using hydroxytryptophan for panic and anxiety attacks

-In human clinical trials, 5-HTP herbal extracts were shown to increase gamma-aminobutyric acid (GABA) receptor agonists or increase gamma-aminobutyric acid levels entirely, promoting sensation relaxation and anxiety reduction.
+In human clinical trials, 5-HTP herbal extracts increased gamma-aminobutyric acid (GABA) receptor agonists or increased gamma-aminobutyric acid levels entirely, promoting sensation relaxation and anxiety reduction.